joshbivens/shopping-cart/README.md

 ### 08/21
 - retrieve products from Firestore and show them on the page &#10003;
-- Find dummy product images (110px and 200px)
+- Find dummy product images (110px and 200px) &#10003;
+- store images in S3 &#10003;
+- set product data in Firestore